Voice of America Bethany Relay Station

-The Voice of America Bethany Relay Station is a museum located in Butler County, Ohio, about 25 miles north of Cincinnati.
-The facility was constructed by the U.S. government during World War II to broadcast news and information to Europe and South America beginning in 1943.
-Once one of the world’s most powerful radio shortwave stations, it was decommissioned in 1994 and now operates as a non-profit museum.
+The Voice of America Bethany Relay Station is a radio transmission station in West Chester, Ohio.
+Located about 25 mi north of Cincinnati, the facility was constructed by the U.S. government during World War II to broadcast news and information to Europe and South America through its Voice of America international broadcaster.
+The station was decommissioned in 1994 and now operates as the National Voice of America Museum of Broadcasting.

 History

 This facility and others were constructed after President Franklin D. Roosevelt recognized the urgent need to increase U.S. shortwave radio capacity to broadcast information overseas.
 Roosevelt created the Office of War Information to counter government-controlled radio programs sponsored by Hitler, Mussolini and Japanese governments that spread messages of hate and propaganda.
 Roosevelt and OWI rejected the use of propaganda and instead broadcast fact-based news and information.

 In 1943, the United States government bought nearly all of Section 12 of Township 3, Range 2 of the Symmes Purchase, the northeasternmost section of Union Township.
 From Hazel Beckley, 170 acres (688,000 m^{2}) were purchased; from Philip Condon, 143 acres (579,000 m^{2}); from Lola Gray Coy, 100 acres (405,000 m^{2}); from John Miller, 69 acres (279,000 m^{2}); and from Suzie Steinman, 142 acres (575,000 m^{2}).
 The site was chosen for its elevation and its shallow bedrock and is today bounded by Tylersville Road on the south, Cox Road to the west, Liberty Way to the north, and Butler-Warren Road.

 In the first phase of construction 23 shortwave transmitters were constructed in the USA for the VOA with programs originating from studios in New York until 1954, when VOA located its headquarters in Washington, D.C.